phoenixframework/phoenix_live_view/guides/server/security-model.md

     session.
 Regular web requests use `plug` to read the user from a session, LiveViews read it inside an `on_mount` callback.
 This is typically a single database lookup on both cases.
-Running `mix phx.gen.auth` sets up all that is necessary
+Running `mix phx.gen.auth` sets up all that is necessary.

-  * Once authenticated, your authorization logic in LiveViews will happen both during `mount` (such as "can the user see this page?") and during events (like "can the user delete this item?").
-Those rules are often domain/business specific, and typically happen in your context modules.
-    This is also a requirement for regular requests and responses
+  * Once authenticated, your authorization logic in LiveViews will happen both during `mount`/`handle_params` (such as "can the user see this page?") and during events (like "can the user delete this item?").
+Those rules are often domain/business specific, and typically happen in your context modules through the use of scopes.
+This is also a requirement for regular requests and responses.